ga4gh/ga4gh-schemas/doc/source/introduction_intro.rst

 JSON representation
 ...................

-JSON (JavaScript Object Notation) is a commonly used notation for representing complex data structures.
-For more details on JSON, see :ref:`json`
+`JSON <https://en.wikipedia.org/wiki/JSON>`_ is a commonly used language-independent notation for representing hierarchical data structures.
+For more details on JSON, see :ref:`json`.

 -----------------------
 How to use Avro schemas